olxbr/BarterDude/README.md

 #### Forcing side-effects

 If you want the message to be published when calling the callback endpoint, you can pass the parameter `should_mock_barterdude: false`.
 This way the message will be published.
-Also, you you don't mock the services used by ther worker, all side-effects will happen and you'll have your worker processing your message just like it would be when consuming from a queue.
+Also, you don't have to mock the services used by your worker, all side-effects will happen and you'll have your worker processing your message just like it would be when consuming from a queue.

 #### Request and response example:
 ```json